daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 # Cypress + Storybook.
-Keeping test logic, data and component rendering in test.
+Keeping test scenario, data and component rendering in one place.
 td; dr:
-* You may expose the component reference from Storybook story to test it whatever you wish in Cypress.
+* You may expose the component reference from Storybook story to test it whatever you wish in Cypress (without breaking testing logic into pieces).
-* Cypress turned up so powerfull for our team, so we do not have another utility to test React Components.
-We left React Testing Library, Enzyme and knobs in past.
+* Cypress turned up so powerfull for our team, so we do not have another utility which use js-dom under the hood.

-Первые версии Cypress воспринимались как инструмент e2e-тестирования. Было любопытно наблюдать за ростом интереса front-end инженеров к теме, в которой всю жизнь правил Selenium. В то время типичное видео или статья, демонстрирующая возможности Cypress ограничивались блужданием по случайно выбранному сайту и заслуженными лестными отзывами об API для ввода данных (прямо в JavaScript!).
+In the very begining Cypress feels like e2e testing tool.
+It was curious to look at rising interest of frontend-engineers to the topic where Selenium run the show.
+At that time any typical video or article about the power of Cypress was limited by wandering around the randomly chosen website and praising input API provided.

-Многие из нас догадались использовать Cypress для тестирования компонентов в изоляции предоставляемой такими средами как Storybook/Styleguidist/Docz. Хороший пример - статья Stefano Magni "Testing a Virtual List component with Cypress and Storybook". В ней предлагается создать Storybook Story, разместить в ней компонент и поместить в глобальную перменную данные, которые будут полезны для теста. Этот подход хорош, но в нём тест разрывается между Storybook и Cypress. Если у нас много компонентов, такие тесты будет сложно читать и поддерживать.
+Many of us have chosen Cypress as a tool to test components hosted via Storybook/Styleguidist/Docz.The good example - Stefano Magni article.
+He suggests to create Storybook Story, put component there and expose important data to the global variable in order to have an access in test.
+Nice approach actually, but test becomes broken into the pieces between Storybook and Cypress.

-В этой статье я попытаюсь показать, как пойти чуть дальше и взять максимум от возможности писать на JavaScript в теле тестов Cypress. Для того чтобы увидеть как это работает, прошу загрузить исходный код по адресу https://github.com/daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress и выполнить команды **npm i** и **npn run test**.
+Here I'd like to show how to go a little bit further and get the most out of environment that Cypress provides.
+To see it in action, you may download the source code from my Github and execute then **npm i** and **npm run test** in console.

-Представим, что мы пишем адаптер для существующего компонента Datepicker и хотим покрыть его тестами.
+Okay, let's start.
+Imagine that we are writing an adaptor for existing Datepicker component to use it across all company websites.
+We don't want to accidentally break anything, so we have to cover it by tests.

 ## Storybook
-Со стороны Storybook всё, что нам нужно - пустая Story в которой в глобальной переменной сохраняется ссылка на тестируемый компонент. Чтобы не быть совсем бесполезной, эта Story нам отрисует один DOM-узел. Его роль - предоставить место под полигон, на котором Cypress будет тестировать целевой компонент.
+All we need from Storybook - an empty Story that saves reference to the testing component in global variable.
+In order not to be so useless this Story renders the single DOM node.
+This node will be our war zone inside the test.

 ```jsx
 import React from 'react';